Redemption19/verba_translate/README.md

 ## <a name="introduction">🤖 Introduction</a>

-Built with the latest Next.js and TypeScript, LinguaSpeak is an advanced voice translation tool.
+Built with the latest Next.js and TypeScript, VerbaTranslate is an advanced voice translation tool.
 It allows users to speak into the microphone, translate the spoken text to another language, and playback the translation.
 This project is perfect for those looking to learn how to integrate speech recognition and translation APIs into a Next.js application.

 ## <a name="tech-stack">⚙️ Tech Stack</a>